tragicjun/ambari/contrib/nagios-snmp/README.md

 	cfg_file=/etc/nagios/objects/snmp-contacts.cfg</code></pre>

     Note: If the home directory is different than /etc/nagios, use the updated home directory.
-The updated configuration will be automatically pushed to the nagios server when ambari-server restarted.
+The updated configuration will be automatically pushed to the nagios server when tbds-server restarted.

-4. To enable SNMP trap, edit file /var/lib/tbds-server/resources/stacks/HDP/2.0.6/services/NAGIOS/package/templates/contacts.cfg.j2 in the ambari-server and add **snmp-management-station** to the contract group **admins**
+4. To enable SNMP trap, edit file /var/lib/tbds-server/resources/stacks/HDP/2.0.6/services/NAGIOS/package/templates/contacts.cfg.j2 in the tbds-server and add **snmp-management-station** to the contract group **admins**

 	>  members {{nagios\_web\_login}},sys_logger,**snmp-management-station**